mohammedsafwat/conference-central-app/README.md

-Conference Central Application is a cloud-based API server to support a provided conference organization application that exists on the web as well as a native iOS application.The application can be extended to support more applications too.
+Conference Central Application is a cloud-based API server to support a provided conference organization application that exists on the web as well as a native iOS and Android applications too.
 The API supports the following functionality found within the app: user authentication, user profiles, conference information and various manners in which to query the data.